 Decide if you want to switch on the TOOLBAR for users.
 The toolbar will display when users will edit the template.

 The toolbar works for editable images and will be displayed in the Template editor if the template has as least one editable image.
 The toolbar allows you to control the available modifications to each image image such as changing source, dragging, scaling, or reverting to the initial state.
-The toolbar does not work with the cropping (Allow transformations > Cropping) and the cropping option is not displayed.
-You need to enable Custom transformation for the cropping to work

 (Optional) Use search string to locate the files you want to use as images in your template or preset.
 Alternatively, you can define the image source, or decide that preset users can pick an image from the asset bank, from within their own images, or both.
 If you select both, define which tab should open as the default one (default image source) when users want to select another image.